-Off to Zipolite
+Off to Zipolite Mexico

 It took us another four hours of driving to reach the crashing waves of the Pacific in Zipolite.

 It felt like we’d found our little slice of paradise on the Mexican coast.

 I gotta say it’s a little strange to have people walking past your door and letting it all hang out, but that’s the way it is here.

 I loved just hanging out on the chairs on our porch, swinging in the hammock, or walking along the beach at sunset.
 Honestly, I could have stayed much longer, but the WiFi situation was relatively sporadic and not very strong.
 Certainly not conducive to someone like me who needs to do at least some work to keep traveling.

 We were hoping to see sea turtles and made our way to the National Mexican Turtle Center to seek out info or a tour, but were told that they weren’t expecting any activity in the coming days.
+Bummer!

 Budget options were not plentiful in Mazunte, but we decided to stay at Hotel Arigalan for 750 pesos per night (5x more expensive than we paid in Zipolite).

 But they had good internet and an air-conditioned room, so it would be worth it.